National Tertiary Education Union: Campaigns

 Academic Freedom Watch is a site established to promote academic freedom in Australia's universities.
 Created by the Victorian Division, the site includes debates and articles written by high-profile academics in this area.

 Our TAFEs Matter is the campaign to promote Victoria's TAFE system, which is being undermined by changes in funding systems by the Victorian Government.
 The changes would introduce a HECS-style loan scheme, more than double student fees and reduce public TAFE funding certainty.
+During 2019 and 2020 members at the University of Melbourne formed a casuals network.
+This ran campaigns against underpayment which culminated in the university repaying $45 million in wages to current and former staff.

 Sentry

-Introduction

-Sentry is NTEU's online magazine for all members during the pandemic.
-It is published monthly between issues of Advocate.
-It contains updates on campaigns and policy work, member stories and information from member experts.
+Sentry was the NTEU's online magazine for all members during the pandemic.
+It was published monthly between issues of Advocate from 2020 to 2022.
+It contained updates on campaigns and policy work, member stories and information from member experts.